Book Online Today

 We have taken a number of steps to help stop the spread of the virus and protect everyone who visits us, while ensuring that we remain open and continue to let our Quick Lane team look after you.
 These measures are:

 - Our Quick Lane team are exercising social distancing as much as possible.
-We are stopping handshakes, but you will always be greeted with a smile!
+We are stopping handshakes.

 - All team members will wear disposable gloves at all times, and will dispose of these as clinical waste.

 - In addition to our usual handover process, your key controls (including steering wheel, indicator and wiper stalks, gear lever and door handles) have all been wiped prior to handover.

 - Our team members continue to be vigilant around hygiene and cleanliness, including frequent handwashing.
 Our waiting rooms and coffee machines are also sanitised regularly.